 Don Armstrong

-Don't forget THURSDAY-- Fun sailing begins at 2:00
+Don't forget THURSDAYS-- Fun sailing begins at 2:00

 --